All Episodes

 And he's jumped on the Armageddon bandwagon.

-And it's not it's not just the Democrats.
+And it's not just the Democrats.

-We are truly without a conservative leader, or even what I would think a fair-minded fiscally conservative leader.
+We are truly without a conservative leader or even what I would think a fair-minded fiscally conservative leader.

 I feel your pain, sir.

-So I I do not want to step aside and point specifically to the Dems and to the media.
+So I do not want to step aside and point specifically to the Dems and to the media.

-This is why a lot of Republicans are confused because they see the uh the pres but you've got to reserve for the president the same right you reserve for McCain and others to be who they are.
+But you've got to reserve for the president the same right you reserve for McCain and others to be who they are.

 I mean, he was for letting Ted Kennedy write the education bill.

-You use for massive amnesty immigration.
+He was for massive amnesty immigration.

-He was for a lot of things that um you know you you weren't particularly in we weren't particularly in favor of.
+He was for a lot of things that you weren't particularly in.

 Exactly.